 Kraken and Leviathan: Bal Rodos is of the Sea Serpent variation.
 Notable in that it's twice or maybe even thrice the size of De Rol Le and Barba Ray from the first game, and is every bit as powerful as it is intimidating.

-Law of Chromatic Superiority: The red and blue versions of base weapons (Red Sword, Red Rifle, Red Talis, Blue Rod just to name a few) are quite powerful.
+The red and blue versions of base weapons (Red Sword, Red Rifle, Red Talis, Blue Rod just to name a few) are quite powerful.
 In addition, all rare drops are colored red when on the field.

 When a 7★ to 9★ item drops on the field, the "Rare Drop!" notification is colored white.
 When a 10★ to 12★ item drops, the notification flashes rainbow.
+When a 13★ weapon drops, the Rare Item Box in the notification as well as the item on the ground also flashes rainbow.

 Lethal Joke Item: Nabarta and Innocent Appearance.
 Nabarta is an "icethrower" Technic that not only costs PP to start using, but constantly eats PP while in use, rendering it largely impractical.
 Innocent Appearance, the Potential of the 11★ Wand Elysion, boosts the damage of uncharged Techs, which no proper caster would have much use for.
 However, when combined with the knowledge that Nabarta cannot be charged, it creates a devastating combo worthy of eventually getting the Nerf bat in late 2014.